JohnGarbutt/eiffel-ohpc/README.md

 - https://slurm.schedmd.com/power_save.html

 ## Reimaging
+To change the image used by compute nodes:

 1. Prepare the new image and upload to `vss`.
 2. Update the compute image name in `terraform_ohpc/openhpc.tf`.
 3. From the slurm login node run something like:
-    `sudo scontrol reboot ASAP ohpc-compute-[0-2]`
+    `sudo scontrol reboot ASAP ohpc-compute-[0-10]`

+Nodes will be drained, then recreated with a new image.

+TODO: describe how this works.

+## Manual size changes
+To manually change the size (number of persistent nodes) of the cluster:

+1. Change `min_nodes` in `group_vars/all.yml`
+2. Run `ansible-playbook -i terraform_ohpc/ohpc_hosts resize.yml`

+If scaling down, the appropriate number of nodes will be drained starting from the highest-numbered nodes.
+By default, it waits up to 1 day for the drain to complete.

+**NB: This currently only works for clusters with no cloud nodes and a single partition.**

-TODO: describe how this works
+TODO: describe how this works.

 ## Image pipeline decisions
 All nodes only require a "plain" centos image - ansible will install all necessary packages and set all necessary configuration on this.
 However as discussed above a snapshot image may be useful to signficantly